dave/rebecca/README.md

 in the [jennifer](https://github.com/davelondon/jennifer) project for a real world example.

 The package specified on the command line is parsed.
-Examples and documentation is extracted.
+Examples and documentation are extracted.
 If no package is specified, it is detected from the current working directory.
 Rebecca uses the Go template library, and adds some custom template functions: